smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

    from inside of R [command-line].
 Above command will give you a path.
 You will be able to find the 64 bit *libjri.so* which is the shared library JRI is looking for.

-   These directoies with the 32 or 64 bit subdirectory appended needs to be added to the path:
+   These directories with the 32 or 64 bit subdirectory appended needs to be added to the path:
    *C:\Program Files\R\R-3.4.0\bin\x64;C:\Program Files\R\R-3.4.0\library\rJava\jri\x64*.
 This ensures that file "x64\jri.dll" is in java.library.path
    Just after user logon the middleware can print the JAVA LIBRARY PATH: *System.getProperty("java.library.path")*

+   As with Java and R, normally the 64 bit version is used.

 	```
 	JAVA LIBRARY PATH >>>
 	C:\Program Files\Apache Software Foundation\Tomcat 8.5\bin;C:\Windows\Sun\Java\bin;C:\Windows\system32;C:\Windows;C:\ProgramData\Ora